mit-teaching-systems-lab/threeflows/README.md

 It's expecting [Postgres](https://devcenter.heroku.com/articles/heroku-postgresql) in production, and doesn't use anything locally.

 ## UI
-#### Build
+#### Tools
+The project is built with [Browserify](http://browserify.org/) and uses Babel via [bablify](https://github.com/babel/babelify) to transpile ES6 and JSX.
+It also uses [livereactload](https://github.com/milankinen/livereactload) for hot reloading of React components in local development.

+#### Watch and build with hot reloading
-In another terminal, start a watch process to build the project:
+In another terminal, start process that will continually build the UI with hot reloading:
 ```
 ui $ npm run watch
 ```